-Start your day with the history of Iran and also Tehran.
-While you start your walking tour from Imam Khomeini Sq and watch some historical monuments as commercial Bank building( Qajar period) at east of Sq, Post Museum, National Garden Gate( Qajar period) and finally the National Museum of Iran has an impressive collection spanning 30,000 years, including pottery, coins, and the recent addition of a 7,000-year-old woman’s skeleton (indicating that Tehran is much older than originally thought).
+Start your day with the history of Tehran and Iran.
+While you start your walking tour from Imam Khomeini Sq and watch some historical monuments as the commercial Bank building( Qajar period) at the east of Sq, Post Museum, National Garden Gate( Qajar period), and finally the National Museum of Iran has an impressive.
+A collection spanning 30,000 years including potteries, coins, and the recent addition of a 7,000-year-old skeleton (indicating that Tehran is much older than originally thought).

-The best bazar restaurants which offer you the best traditional Persian cuisine are calling you.
-You can eat, drink and enjoy your dish with the best Persian lunch and also talk with people.
+The best local restaurants around Tehran's Bazaar which offer you the best traditional Persian dishes are calling you.
+You can eat, drink and enjoy your dish at the best economic restaurants and also talk with people.
 The most famous restaurants are Moslem and Shamshiri where you can see many tourists there.

-Never be worried about lunch. you can find the best restaurants at Tajrish Bazaar or very luxury restaurants at Vali e Asr street which offer you various traditional and international dishes.
-Continue the Valiasr st to stroll through the lovely Mellat Park, a peaceful respite in the North of the city, before going to Tabiat Bridge.
-This multi-award-winning 270-meter (886-foot) architectural masterpiece connects two parks and quickly rivaled Azadi Tower and Milad Tower as the symbol of Tehran.
-Plenty of places here can satisfy your tummy & taste after all that walking.
-The restaurants or the coffeeshops of Tabiat bridge are the best for this purpose.
+Never be worried about lunch. you can find the best restaurants in Tajrish Bazaar or very luxurious restaurants at Vali e Asr street which offer you various traditional and international dishes.
+Continue the Valiasr st up to the lovely Mellat Park, and have a peaceful respite in this famous park.
+Now, continue your way to the Nature bridge or Pole Tabiat.
+This multi-award-winning 270-meter (886-foot) architectural masterpiece connects two parks and is a rival for Azadi Tower and Milad Tower.
+Plenty of places can satisfy your tummy & taste after all that walking.
+The restaurants or the coffee shops of Tabiat bridge are the best for this purpose.